hoverslam/tic-tac-toe/README.md

 # Tic-Tac-Toe
 An implementation of the simple game "Tic-Tac-Toe" that further can be used to train an RL agent.
-At the moment it has an "AI" player that choose actions randomly.
+At the moment it has an "AI" called Karen that choose actions randomly.

 ## How To
 * Run play.py